+1.3.
 Q. I haven't updated in a while.
 Do I need to apply each update in order?
 If I apply the latest one, and it doesn't work for some reason, can I go back?

-A. If your current version dates from 2011 forward, you can simply download and install the latest update.
+A. You can simply download and install the latest update.
 If not, you will need to redo the Base Install and then install ONLY the latest update.
 You can generally revert to a recent update from the latest one without any problem.
 In fact, this is the recommended procedure if you run into a problem, since you may be able to pinpoint exactly which update introduced it.

+1.4.
 Q. Shouldn't I install a .0 version (like 12.0.0)?
 Aren't the .n versions (e.g., 12.11.3) less reliable?
 What if the latest one has a bug I can't live with?